-Small for gestational age means that a fetus or an infant is smaller or less developed than normal for the baby's gender and gestational age.
+Small for gestational age means that a fetus or an infant is smaller or less developed than normal for the baby's sex and gestational age.
 Gestational age is the age of a fetus or baby that starts on the first day of the mother's last menstrual period.

 Low birth weight

 Ultrasound is used to find out if a fetus is smaller than normal for their age.
 This condition is called intrauterine growth restriction.
 The most common definition of small for gestational age (SGA) is a birth weight that is below the 10th percentile.

 A developing baby with intrauterine growth restriction will be small in size and can have problems such as:

 - Increased red blood cells

 - Low blood sugar

 Baschat AA, Galan HL.
 Intrauterine growth restriction.
 In: Gabbe SG, Niebyl JR, Simpson JL, et al, eds.
 Obstetrics: Normal and Problem Pregnancies.
 7th ed.
 Philadelphia, PA: Elsevier; 2017:chap 33.